 UKAS has been working closely with the Information Commissioners Office (ICO) on the framework for UK GDPR certification and the processes involved; specifically, on the development of certification and accreditation requirements for UK GDPR schemes.
 The UK GDPR stipulates that Certification Bodies which deliver approved UK GDPR certification schemes must be accredited against the requirements of ISO/IEC 17065:2012 and the additional requirements set by the ICO (UK additional accreditation requirements.).

-The final certification and accreditation annexes to the EDPB guidelines have been adopted.
 The ICO have published the UK additional accreditation requirements.